For No Good Reason

 Time Out says

-When a documentary feels the urge to shout about its celebrity cast with a lengthy, elaborate opening-credits sequence, could it be making up for shortcomings elsewhere?
-Perhaps the filmmakers behind this bio-doc don’t feel that enough people will know or care about illustrator Ralph Steadman, because they make sure we know who his celebrity friends are right from the start, notably deceased gonzo icon Hunter S. Thompson and, inevitably, Thompson worshipper Johnny Depp.
+When a documentary feels the urge to shout about its celebrity cast with a lengthy, elaborate opening credits sequence, could it be making up for perceived shortcomings elsewhere?
+Perhaps the filmmakers behind this bio-doc don’t feel that enough people will know or care about illustrator Ralph Steadman, because they make sure we know who his celebrity friends are right from the off, notably deceased gonzo icon Hunter S Thompson and, inevitably, Thompson worshipper Johnny Depp.